PhD Journey #2: The inner thoughts of imposter feelings are stirring inside

 With a clearer understanding of where these feelings and beliefs come from, my attention intentionally moves my focus to look for concrete evidence that challenges my thoughts and feelings of being an imposter.
 In the last two years of my doctorate I experienced and celebrated many ‘tiny wins’ along the journey that led to the following big tangible ‘wins’ in my story.

 The above is the look Roxy gave me when I celebrated the final submission of another book chapter that I have been working on.
 This seemed like a long emotionally and psychologically testing process.
+But just to keep it real, this only followed by a total hard rejection when my final version did ‘fit’ into the book narrative, when my final version of this chapter was rejected.

 The above is a LinkedIn post from HERDSA Fellowship group celebrating the completion of the Fellowship program.
 I completed two years of mentoring in scholarship of teaching and learning.
 My teaching portfolio has been ratified, and I was informed that I would receive the ‘Fellow’ award at the next conference in Singapore.